Gov. Jay Inslee and Republic Police Chief Loren Culp will advance to the general election in November.

 8th Congressional District

-Republicans hope to win back the 8th congressional seat after losing it to Democrat Kim Schrier in 2018.
+Republicans hoped to win back the 8th congressional seat after losing it to Schrier in 2018.
+It was the first time a Democrat had won District 8.

-Schrier drew seven challengers: James Mitchell, Corey Bailey, Jesse Jensen, Ryan Dean Burkett, Dave Saulibio, Keith Arnold and Keith R. Swank.
+Schrier drew seven challengers: James Mitchell, Corey Bailey, Ryan Dean Burkett and Keith Arnold in addition to Jensen, Swank and Saulibio.

 An expansive and diverse district, District 8 covers parts of King, Pierce, Chelan and Kittitas counties.